Dr. Steven Driese

 (1) measuring climate-dependent properties of modern Vertisols in order to interpret the paleoclimate record of Phanerozoic paleosols in the geologic record

 (2) developing proxies and pedotransfer functions for modern soils in order to reconstruct colloidal properties of paleosols in the geologic record

 (3) conducting climate and landscape reconstructions of wetland-floodplain-lake and lake-margin systems in the Miocene and the Pleistocene-Holocene of East Africa

 (4) interpreting the late Pleistocene-Holocene climate record of Pleistocene-Holocene floodplain soils and paleosols, and speleothems in the middle Atlantic and southeastern US using stable isotopes of soil organic matter

 (5) investigating the late Pleistocene-Holocene climate record of Central Alaska, using paleosols

-(6) examining the role that pedogenic processes have in affecting he porosity and hydraulic conductivity of soil and fractured sedimentary and granitic saprolite
+(6) examining the role that pedogenic processes have in affecting the porosity and hydraulic conductivity of soil and fractured sedimentary and granitic saprolite

-(7) interpreting the pedogenic signature of early terrestrial ecosystems recorded in Devonian paleosols in the Appalachian Basin
+(7) interpreting the pedogenic signature of early terrestrial ecosystems recorded in Ptrecambrian paleosols in North America

 (8) interpreting the genesis of pedogenic carbonate in modern soil systems and wetlands in order to calibrate the paleoclimate proxy used for paleosols in the geologic record